-UPCMS students fell short of the target on the Star Assessment in ELA administered in October 2021.
-The mean grade equivalent (GE) for 5th grade students was 4.5, which is 0.5 GE lower than the target of 5.0 GE.
-The mean grade equivalent for 6th grade students was 5.35, which is 0.65 lower than the target of 6.0 GE.
-The mean grade equivalent for 7th grade students was 5.47, which is -1.55 points lower than the target of 7.0 GE.
-The mean grade equivalent for 8th grade students was 6.45, which is -1.55 points lower than the target of 8.0 GE.
+UPCMS students fell short of the target on the Star Assessment in ELA administered in September 2022.
+The mean grade equivalent (GE) for 5th Grade students was 4.3, which is 0.7 GE lower than the target of 5.0 GE.
+The mean grade equivalent for 6th Grade students was 5.4, which is 0.6 lower than the target of 6.0 GE.
+The mean grade equivalent for 7th Grade students was 6, which is 1 point lower than the target of 7.0 GE.
+The mean grade equivalent for 8th Grade students was 6.8, which is 1.2 points lower than the target of 8.0 GE.
+The mead grade equivalents for the June administration of the STAR assessments showed modest growth for all grades tested but did not come closer to the Target GEs for June.